singlecheeze/smokejumper/README.md

 2. Iterate Batch
    - w/Active IO
    - Rescan impact (Some sort of rescan delay?)
+      - Need to batch the rescan "echo --- to host18/rescan" to insure rescans aren't issued in excess
    - How to hint to the CSI that it should map storage on the same node we are annotating the VM to be scheduled on
 4. Node Failure/Reboot (k8s)
    - Graceful/Abrupt